-They say although coastal pollution in Mozambique is still comparatively light by global standards, studies in Maputo harbour in the mid-1990s indicated that the beaches of Maputo and Beira were polluted from increased soil erosion, human-induced pollution, domestic and industrial residues and from ship traffic and were not safe for swimming.
+They say although coastal pollution in Mozambique is still comparatively light by global standards, studies in Maputo harbor in the mid-1990s indicated that the beaches of Maputo and Beira were polluted from increased soil erosion, human-induced pollution, domestic and industrial residues and ship traffic and were not safe for swimming.

 The capital, Luanda was built for 500 000 people, but the population multiplied as the civil war intensified leading to a fierce growth of unplanned settlements.

 There was virtually no sanitation facilities, sewage systems and refuse collection.
 Marine pollution in and around major urban areas with large informal settlements such as Luanda has in some cases reached toxic levels, water experts said in the report.